ICY105/DatapackEnergy/README.md

 ```
 energy.storage
   Indicates how much power is stored in this machine.
-  Typically a 'generator' type machine will increase this number to create power, and a consuming machine will subtract from this number.
+  Typically a 'generator' type machine will increase this number to create power,
+  and a consuming machine will subtract from this number to use power.
 ```

 ```